Hydroelectricity in Ukraine

 Hydropower is part of renewable energy in Ukraine.
 Ukraine is trying to build more small hydroelectric plants as sources of electricity in Ukraine.
 State operating company is Ukrhydroenergo.
 About half of hydro capacity of power stations in Ukraine has been destroyed in the Russian invasion of Ukraine, including the Kakhovka Hydroelectric Power Plant.
 Defence against drones is important.
+Design of main power plants is carried out by Ukrhydroproject.